(Email Archive ⇒ Settings ⇒ Storages button;

 Use secure connection: Check this option to allow a secure connection with the Hybrid Store.
 The communication will be secured by a Windows authentication (the contentACCESS service user will be used).

 Hybrid store tenant: Click on “Load” to load the list of available tenants based on your Hybrid Store configurations and select the one that should be applied.
-To load the tenants, there are some requirements:
+There are some requirements to load the tenants:

 - NET.TCP or NET.PIPE connection must be used (on HTTP the loading is not supported)